RWTH-HPC/sx-aurora-offloading/docs/source_transformation.md

 The source transformation tool `sotoc` is now part of the [llvm-project](%%llvm%%) repository (under `clang/tools/sotoc`) and is build automatically with Clang.
-Please see [Building the Project](building.md) for build instructions.
+Please see [Installation](install.md) for installation or build instructions.

 ## Overview
 `sotoc` itself is invoked during compilation by the wrapper tool (see [Build Wrapper](build_wrapper.md)),